-- 1. Verify that the spout is aligned correctly.
-The spout should be centered along the distribution bracket when rotated to one side. - 2.
-Place the distribution assembly on the suspension plate with the plate handles poking through the slots in the distribution assembly.

-- 3. Insert the pinch tube into the upper union.
-The pinch tube must spout GEAR be flush against the union to prevent leaking. - 4.
-Mate the black rubber connectors.
+- 2. Place the distribution assembly on the suspension plate with the plate handles poking through the slots in the distribution assembly. - 3.
+Insert the discharge tube into the upper union.
+The discharge tube must be flush against the union to prevent leaking. - 4.
+Mate the black connectors.
 (Applying non-conductive grease will help if disassembly is required later.)